Announcing Our New Deep Dive Course

 This course will offer an introduction to the racial wealth gap in America and the role our money can play in addressing systemic racism.
 Participants will learn about the economic origins of the current racial wealth gap, features of systemic racism in America, and race-equity-focused investment opportunities that are available across asset classes.
 Participants will explore their role in the economic system and will learn how to address systemic racism with an economic approach.
-This course will provide an intimate cohort of like-minded women for participants to learn from, lean on, and inspire as they move through, and beyond, the course into concrete action planning.
-The course is open to all members of the IFB community.
-Sessions will be live.

 By the end of the course, participants will have: